A Bicycle Criticises Concorde For Not Observing Butterflies

 there are a hundred men,

-on a beach, rows, dead.
+on a beach, neat, dead.

-They were betrayed, not by their leader,
+They were betrayed, neither by their leader,

-who let an enemy ooze behind lines,
+who let an enemy ooze behind their lines,

-not by their pointless simple honour;
+nor by their simple suicidal honour;

 no, they were betrayed by their author.

 A snark of colour in a shriek of motown?